-Students will gain an excellent general knowledge of the field through the study and immersion into key challenges of our time, including sustainability, adaptive reuse and historic preservation, urban design, housing, and others.
-Additionally, they will be encouraged to custom-tailor their studies through a series of elective concentrations related to architectural practice, such as business, construction management, digital media and animation, or interior design.
-Elective courses may be taken in other departments at Alfred State and students may also cross register for courses at Alfred University.
+Students will be encouraged to custom-tailor their studies through elective concentrations related to architectural practice, such as business, construction management, digital media and animation, or interior design.
+Elective courses may be taken in other departments at Alfred State and students may also cross-register for courses at Alfred University.

 Upon successful completion of the BArch degree, graduates may begin an internship and the other professional steps leading to licensure as a registered, practicing architect.

 A laptop computer is required of each entering student to enable the use of cutting-edge, industry-standard software.
 See laptop specifications at http://www.alfredstate.edu/academics/programs/laptop-required-curriculums

 In the United States, most state registration boards require a degree from an accredited professional degree program as a prerequisite for licensure.
 The National Architectural Accrediting Board (NAAB), which is the sole agency authorized to accredit U.S. professional degree programs in architecture, recognizes three types of degrees: the Bachelor of Architecture, the Master of Architecture, and the Doctor of Architecture.
 A program may be granted a 6-year, 3-year, or 2-year term of accreditation, depending on the extent of its conformance with established educational standards.

 Doctor of Architecture and Master of Architecture degree programs may consist of a pre-professional undergraduate degree and a professional graduate degree that, when earned sequentially, constitute an accredited professional education.
 However, the pre- professional degree is not, by itself, recognized as an accredited degree.